dillonHe/EasyEDA-Documents/Tutorial/Introduction.md

 ## About Upgrade

+**Version Rule**

+EasyEDA version number is ReleaseYearCount.ReleaseMonth.ReleaseCountOfThisMonth.
+For example, v4.9.3 is the fourth year release of EasyEDA, and at the ninth month of this year, EasyEDA had released 3 times.

+**Version Upgrade**

 If you use EasyEDA online, it can seamlessly upgrade by itself.
 However,EasyEDA uses an App Cache technique to allow you to use EasyEDA offline ([W3C HTML5 Offline Web Applications](http://dev.w3.org/html5/offline-webapps/)) which may delay the automatic upgrading process.
 Therefore, if you want to upgrade to the latest version immediately, you can follow the two simple steps below.